 During that time, ATA has placed many high-calibre Maintenance and Controls Engineers, as well as Maintenance Team Leaders and Managers.
 Our strengthening relationship now sees ATA recruiting for Ocado’s newest fully-automated centre.
 The new 563,000sq ft facility in Erith has three times the capacity of the existing Andover site and will be able to process over 200,000 customer orders per week.

-The cutting-edge technology used in the OSP CFCs creates a demand for engineers to service and maintain the machinery – if you’re an engineer and are interested in working for one of the world’s most innovative engineering businesses, contact us below to discuss our Ocado vacancies.
+The cutting-edge technology used in the OSP CFCs creates a demand for engineers to service and maintain the machinery – if you’re an engineer and are interested in working for Ocado, one of the world’s most innovative engineering businesses, view our jobs at Ocado below.